rax-maas/ceres-rollup-service/README.md

 # Rollup Service
+We are using Kafka to do aggregation (rollup) of raw data.
 This service aggregates raw data into multiple rolled-up topics.
 It consumes raw data from one topic and produces aggregated data into multiple topics depending on what all aggregation levels are configured.

 ## Setup
 Install docker.
 Once done with that, you can use [`test-infrastructure`](https://github.com/racker/ceres-test-infrastructure) repository to install and run `Kafka`, `InfluxDB` and `Redis`.
 Please follow instruction from that repository to install them.
 Rollup service needs `Kafka` only. <br />